dorota-nowicz/nodejs-insert-xls-file-postgresql/README.md

 # nodejs-insert-xls-file-postgresql

-Insert rows from Excel to a specific table of PostgreSQL database
+Easy sample of a restful API with NodeJS, Express, PostgreSQL, Sequelize to insert rows from Excel to a specific table of PostgreSQL database